Having a slow website quite frankly sucks and hurts your bottom line.

-For example, we recently upgraded our entire Cloud infrastructure from Gen 1 to Gen 2, which increases performance by up to 157%!
+For example, we recently upgraded our entire Cloud infrastructure from Gen 1 to Gen 2, which increases performance by up to 157% across our Cloud plans.

-Our Cloud infrastructure is rock-solid, and we work on optimizing it every day, with new services and technology, to provide you the best hosting experience.
+Our hosting infrastructure is rock-solid, and we work on optimizing it every day, with new services and technology, to provide you the best hosting experience.

 The second part of the website speed equation is related to the site itself.
 WordPress is excellent software.
 It makes all our lives easier when it comes to building a website; however, if not properly optimized – it can be resource hungry and potentially slow.

 We prepared a list of articles to help you optimize your WordPress website, and speed it up as much as possible.